Whoops/prawn-rails/README.md

 This will produce a pdf with Jane, John, and Jack all written on seperate lines.

 Notice we passed a hash into prawn_document.
-Any parameters placed in this hash will be passed to the constructor of Prawn::Document, with one exception:
+Any parameters placed in this hash will be passed to the constructor of Prawn::Document, with one exception.
+The renderer option will be removed before creating the document and can be used to override the class to be used for rendering with a subclass of Prawn::Document like so:

 override.pdf.prawn

     prawn_document({:renderer => ApplicationHelper::Foo})

-The renderer option allows you to override the class to be used for rendering with a subclass of Prawn::Document.
 So for the view above you could have an application helper file that looks like:

 application_helper.rb